Battersea Dogs & Cats Home have 12,000 digital files stored in the cloud - and counting.

 Business cloud storage is also cheaper than storing your assets on site.
 When files are stored in the cloud, you do not need to waste money on buying servers and renting office space to house your servers so that you can store your files.
 Typically, there is just a hosting fee baked in to the licensing fee of the cloud storage software.

 Another part of the anti-cloud argument will surely be content delivery.
 Once again, with the right partners and providers this does not become an issue.
 All reputable cloud servers will have a robust content delivery network to ensure that all media files are loaded as fast as possible anywhere in the world.
-Care to see one example of increased load speed with use of cloud storage?
-Buddha to Buddha improved loading time by 200% by using the Bynder CDN via AWS.

 Depending on the package you choose, you may be charged according to: